j-quelly/gscp/readme.md

 - [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
 - [x] improve validation error responses [11/7/2016]
+- [ ] come up with needed roles, permissions and apply to route middleware
+- [ ] update tests to include test crud roles & permissions

 ### Books
 - [x] run tests not in debug mode to see what responses are [11/5/2016]
 - [x] make sure tests are passing for this as well	[11/5/2016]
 - [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
 - [x] improve validation error responses [11/7/2016]
+- [ ] come up with needed roles, permissions and apply to route middleware
+- [ ] update tests to include roles & permissions

 ### Users
 - [x] crud user